scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 {: title="Snapshot header - step 3 -  R2 -> R3"}

-- *Step 4 -* **R3->R4**: <br>  router R3 inspects the current Hop Field in the SCION header, uses interface i1b to forward the packet to its neighbor SCION-enabled Router 4 of AS ff00:0:3, and moves the current hop-field pointer forward.
+- *Step 4 -* **R3->R4**: <br> router R3 inspects the current Hop Field in the SCION header, uses interface i1b to forward the packet to its neighbor SCION router R4 of AS ff00:0:3, and moves the current hop-field pointer forward.
 It adds an IP header to reach Router R4.

 |  Field      | Value                                                          | Description                 |